johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

   }
 ```

-In essense all we did -- yes, it's really that simple -- was move our reduce function to the server.
-By the way, the reason this works is that on the client, we are returning our Observable to the HTTP requestor.
-Nest automatically converts the stream to a single HTTP response (as it must -- HTTP is dumb!).
-To do that, it simply returns the final result from the stream, which is our `reduce()`'d summary.
+In essence all we did -- yes, it's really this simple -- was move our `reduce()` function to the server.

+Now this raises an interesting question.
+On the client side, we're **returning** the Observable as our HTTP response.
+How do we return a stream over HTTP?
+The reason this works is that Nest automatically converts the stream to a single HTTP response (as it must -- HTTP requires a single response!).
+To do that, it simply returns the **final** result from the stream, which is our `reduce()`'d summary.

-It's pretty neat that Nest does this for us.
-In many cases, returning the final (in many cases it's the **only**) result from the stream is a good option.
+It's pretty neat that Nest does this automatically without any intervention by us.
+In fact, one of the hidden gems of Nest is that it pretty consistently *does the right thing* in cases like this, saving us a bunch of boilerplate.
+In many cases, returning the final result (in many cases it's the **only** result) from the stream is a good option.
 When it's not, we can intercept, as we did in the previous example, and operate on the stream on the client side.

 #### Additional Tests